Highlight text to provide feedback

 Clinical Management:Blood glucose and blood ketone monitoring, at least several times/month.
 Liver function tests and liver ultrasound every 6-12 months.
 Annual neuro & MSK assessments.
 Cardiac labs, ECG, echo aver 1-5 years (depending on genetic subtype) [more info]

 Referral:Several large academic medical centers have dedicated Glycogen Storage Disorder programs/clinics.
 Genetic counseling is recommended.
 The Scientific Advisory Board of the Association for Glycogen Storage Disease offers a list of hospitals with GSD-focused clinics.
 Referral to Medical Genetics Department, if available.
-TeleRare Health for virtual care and consults is also recommended.
+Initial virtual care is also available through organizations like TeleRare Health.

 Clinical Trials:None are available, but can sign up to be notified when one becomes available